Moving sofa problem

 Unsolved problem in mathematics: What is the largest area of a shape that can be maneuvered through a unit-width L-shaped corridor?

 In mathematics, the moving sofa problem or sofa problem is a two-dimensional idealization of real-life furniture-moving problems and asks for the rigid two-dimensional shape of the largest area that can be maneuvered through an L-shaped planar region with legs of unit width.
 The area thus obtained is referred to as the sofa constant.
 The exact value of the sofa constant is an open problem.

 The leading solution, by Joseph L. Gerver, has a value of approximately 2.2195.
-In November 2024, Jineon Baek posted an arXiv preprint claiming that Gerver's value is optimal, which if true would solve the moving sofa problem.
+In November 2024, Jineon Baek posted a 119-page arXiv preprint claiming that Gerver's value is optimal, which if true would solve the moving sofa problem.

 History

 The first formal publication was by the Austrian-Canadian mathematician Leo Moser in 1966, although there had been many informal mentions before that date.